gkoulouras/Nullomers-Assessor/README.md

 ```
 --absolute-path-of-fasta-file       <string>   <mandatory>  A typical fasta file (either DNA or protein sequences)
---absolute-path-of-nullomers-file   <string>   <mandatory>  A list of nullomers (without header)
+--absolute-path-of-MAWs-file        <string>   <mandatory>  A list of MAWs (without header)
 --threshold                         <double>   <mandatory>  A float number between [0-1] indicating the threshold of
                                                             statistical correction.
-Nullomers with corrected p-values
+MAWs with corrected p-values
                                                             greater than the user-specified cut-off will be discarded
 --type-of-sequences                 <string>   <mandatory>  'DNA' for nucleotide sequences,
                                                             'PROT' for protein sequences